Wednesday

 I guess I was around 30 years old, so I'm gonna say this story takes place in the summer of 2007, in Highlands Ranch, Colorado.

-The thing is that Highlands Ranch is, without a doubt, THE PERFECT SUBURB, and my street Heatherton Lane, was the crown jewel; with perfectly painted McMansions and perfectly manicured lawns, hedges, trees and...people.
+Highlands Ranch is, without a doubt, THE PERFECT SUBURB, and my street Heatherton Lane, was the crown jewel; with perfectly painted McMansions and perfectly manicured lawns, hedges, trees and...people.

 Wide, clean and perfectly paved streets, master-planned communities with "Final Build Out" dates so you could know when the 7th day was and when the gods of Shea Homes would rest.